More About Clinical Trials

 A standard trial proceeds forward in several phases:

-- Routine study visits These are periodic visits done throughout the study to track an individual’s progress during a clinical trial.
-The study team may:
+- Routine Study Visits: These are periodic visits done throughout the study to track an individual’s progress during a clinical trial.
+At the visit, the study team may have to:

 Source: Uva Health